duarme/NotiSearch/README.md

 ### How it works

-The basic idea behind user-preferred searches new results is that the `Search` model has also the following attributes:
+The basic idea behind user-preferred searches new results is that the <a href="https://github.com/duccioarmenise/NotiSearch/blob/master/app/models/search.rb">`Search`</a> model has also the following attributes:

 * `saved:boolean` to save the search to prevent its deletion (since advanced searches are models backed by the DB, the `Search#clear_unsaved` recurring process takes care of deleting the old unsaved ones)
 * `notify:boolean` to switch on/off email notification of new results